 Lion’s Breath doesn’t appear to have any contact info

-No official website, no contact info, and no apparent social media.
+No official website (Now a BLANK website), no contact info, and no apparent social media.
 The whereabouts of this company or whom might be in charge of it are a complete mystery.

 UPDATE: 12/05/19 – Thanks to some comments pointing us in new directions, we did get a couple more leads as to whom the owner of this brand may be.
 That happens around here one in a hundred times maybe.
 However, see the update below, because we’re nowhere close to confirming a legit brand here.